saperly

 })

-Initiating an outbound call or SMS to a peer with no recorded consent is a TCPA violation — Saperly blocks it for you and the request fails with consent_required (403).
-Record explicit_outbound consent first, or rely on implied_inbound consent created when the peer contacts you.
+Initiating an outbound call or SMS to a peer who has opted out is a TCPA violation — Saperly blocks it for you and the request fails with the typed error RecipientOptedOut (403).
+Record explicit_outbound consent before you initiate contact, or rely on implied_inbound consent created when the peer contacts you first.

 POST /consent/revoke with { numberId, peerNumber } sets revokedAt and stops further outbound contact.
 Two things revoke consent without an explicit call: